alibaba/git-repo-go-doc/content/en/docs/multi-repos/git-repo-init.md

 Initialize the current workspace or re-initialize workspace with different options.

 Will create `.repo` directory inside workspace while executing `git repo init`.
-There are one manifest repository and manifest file `.repo/manifest.xml` inside it.
+There are one manifest repository and manifest file `.repo/manifest.xml` inside.

 Some options of `git repo init` will save as git configs in the `.repo/manifests.git` repository, such as `-m <name>`, `-g <groups>` options.